Investment and Economic Analysis

 Highways and the Economy

 Some of the benefits of highway investment are relatively easy to comprehend such as the creation of construction jobs, improved passenger and freight mobility – due to more direct routes, better facilities, and less congestion – and improved access to existing facilities and undeveloped land.
 But understanding the full, measurable, and long term benefits of highway investment requires focused research.
-The Federal Highway Administration (FHWA) is coordinating a Highways and the Economy Initiative to improve our understanding of highway-led employment and productivity growth.
+The FHWA seeks to improve our understanding of highway-led employment and productivity growth.
 This research is valuable for policymakers, State and local officials, academics, and other transportation professionals.